apache/spark-website/releases/_posts/2024-02-23-spark-release-3-5-1.md

   _wpas_done_all: '1'
 ---

-Spark 3.5.1 is the last maintenance release containing security and correctness fixes.
+Spark 3.5.1 is the first maintenance release containing security and correctness fixes.
 This release is based on the branch-3.5 maintenance branch of Spark.
 We strongly recommend all 3.5 users to upgrade to this stable release.

 ### Notable changes